SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_d14567dd-56b1-42f8-aa64-fb65d4b0a4cf_do_not_edit_manually.md

     - **Effort:** intermediate

-??? abstract "Jumpcloud Policy Modified"

-    Detects when a Jumpcloud policy is modified.

-    - **Effort:** intermediate

 ??? abstract "Potential DNS Tunnel"

     Detects domain name which is longer than 95 characters.
 Long domain names are distinctive of DNS tunnels.